jacqueline-kraus/MS2-My-Daily-Dashboard/README.md

 - [Bootstrap](https://getbootstrap.com/): for grid, form and styling of the website
 - [Google Fonts](https://fonts.google.com/): for the fonts used
 - [Fontawesome](https://fontawesome.com/): for the icons
-- [Stackoverflow](https://stackoverflow.com/questions/28952550/how-to-convert-utc-timestamp-only-into-local-time-on-the-web-with-javascript):to convert UTC timestamp data into local time
+- [Stackoverflow](https://stackoverflow.com/questions/28952550/how-to-convert-utc-timestamp-only-into-local-time-on-the-web-with-javascript): to convert UTC timestamp data into local time
 - [Getbutterfly.com](https://getbutterfly.com/generate-html-list-from-javascript-array/): generating a html list from a JavaScript array.
 - [Stackoverflow](https://stackoverflow.com/questions/784539/how-do-i-replace-all-line-breaks-in-a-string-with-br-elements): To get code that works as a line break in html
 - [Stackoverflow](https://stackoverflow.com/questions/7463658/how-to-trim-a-string-to-n-chars-in-javascript): to trim movie title for mobile optimization

 ## Acknowledgments
+- A big thank you to my mentor [Adeye Adegbenga](https://github.com/deye9) for helping me finding bugs and giving me directions on how to solve them.
+- Another thank you goes out to the Code Institute Slack Community for giving me valuable feedback on my project!